 Always bear in mind that compartment syndrome commonly affects the legs of soccer players, runners and other athletes who put a lot of pressure on their leg muscles.
 The condition can even affect the muscles in the forearm and legs of individuals who engage in kayaking, cycling, canoeing, gymnastics and body building.

-Symptoms of acute compartment syndrome
+Symptoms of the acute form

 - Acute muscle pain or cramping sensation